 Other mattresses replace the springs and stuffing with layers of memory foam or latex foam.
 Some experts say the plushest foam mattresses can’t match a pillow-top innerspring, but others say quality foam mattresses provide the best sleep possible.
 Don’t go with the cheapest foam, though, as it is likely to compress and become uncomfortable very quickly.

 The Tempur-Pedic Tempur-Cloud Supreme is the high-profile foam bed company’s plushest model.
 Queen-size mattresses start at $2,300.
 They are 11 inches thick, including a 2-inch Tempur-ES comfort layer.
-A reviewer at Brookstone.com said “it is just like laying on a very big, supportive marshmallow.”
+A reviewer describes it as “just like lying on a very big, supportive marshmallow.”

 We like the Comfortaire, which earns higher marks from some sleepers than the better-known SelectComfort Sleep Number bed.
 It also carries less of a brand-name markup, which is not to say the beds are cheap.

 A plush GS900 Comfortaire queen mattress costs $3,500.
 It is 14 inches thick, including a six-inch base of support foam.
-It adjusts to 100 firmness settings by remote control. “no bed you will ever buy will compare to this one,” said a review.
+It adjusts to 100 firmness settings by remote control.
+“No bed you will ever buy will compare to this one,” claims one review.

 How to Choose

 Even armed with specific recommendations, expect mattress shopping to be a chore.
 Consumer Reports says its rate of mattress inquiries is only exceeded by its rate of car inquiries.
 Comparison shopping is difficult, and mattress companies load up their products and marketing with confusing features and claims.